melansp/MysteryDots/README.md

 ##INSTALLATION:
 Before building the MysteryDots game, you need to download the SFML source code and build it on the RPi.
 But you'll need to install tools and dependencies before.

-TOOLS:
+Tools :
   - sudo apt-get install cmake

-sfml-window dependencies
+sfml-window dependencies :
   - sudo apt-get install libx11-dev libxcb1-dev libx11-xcb-dev libxcb-randr0-dev libxcb-image0-dev libgl1-mesa-dev libudev-dev -y

-sfml-graphics dependencies
+sfml-graphics dependencies :
-  - sudo apt-get install libfreetype6-dev libjpeg-dev -y sfml-audio dependencies
+  - sudo apt-get install libfreetype6-dev libjpeg-dev -y

+sfml-audio dependencies :
   - sudo apt-get install libopenal-dev libflac-dev libvorbis-dev -y

-Now download the latest stable release source code (from http://www.sfml-dev.org/download.php) and extract the zip file.
+Now, download the latest stable release source code (from http://www.sfml-dev.org/download.php) and extract the zip file.
 From a terminal window, navigate into the extracted SFML source code directory and type the following commands:
   - cmake ./
   - sudo make install
   - sudo ldconfig

-Now download the MysteryDots source code, navigate into the MysteryDots directory and type the following commands:
+Finally, download the MysteryDots source code, navigate into the MysteryDots directory and type the following commands:
   - make all

-You should now be
+The executable should be ready in the bin directory.